 Skis, bindings, and boots get a lot of attention in the touring world, but don’t overlook your humble climbing skins.
 Most importantly, you want to match the design and materials with your local terrain and snow conditions to optimize performance.
 Some models utilize nylon to offer better friction for climbs, while others prioritize gliding quickly with mohair.
-Finally, speed-focused explorers will want an ultralight and packable build.
-We’ve included all varieties in our picks for the best climbing skins of 2020 below.
+Serious backcountry skiers will want an ultralight and packable build.
+Below, we’ve included all varieties in our picks of the best climbing skins for the 2023-2024 season.
 For further guidance, see our comparison table and buying advice below the picks.

 Material: 100% nylon